Courage World Tour: Background

-On-site rehearsals were held at Videotron Centre in Quebec City starting early September, with Dion and her team of 110 staying at the new hotel Le Capitole for the duration of their time in Quebec City.
+On-site rehearsals were held at Videotron Centre in Quebec City starting in early September, with Dion and her team of 110 staying at the Le Capitole hotel for the duration of their time in Quebec City.
 In September 2019, ConcertFrance announced that Dion will perform at the Paris La Défense Arena in Nanterre, France on 26 June 2020.
 That same month, the first four shows in Montreal, scheduled to take place 26, 27 and 30 September, and 1 October 2019, were postponed due to a throat virus; the shows were rescheduled for 18, 19, 21 and 22 November.
 European dates, as well as additional dates in New York City, San Diego, Los Angeles, and Vancouver were revealed by SoldOutTicketBox.com on 26 September 2019.
-In March 2020, Dion rescheduled two dates in Washington, D. C. and Pittsburgh, due to the "common cold," despite reports being related to the COVID-19 pandemic in the United States.
+In March 2020, Dion rescheduled two dates in Washington, D.C., and Pittsburgh, due to the "common cold," despite reports being related to the COVID-19 pandemic in the United States.
 In 2020, Dion rescheduled the North American leg of the tour to 2021, due to the COVID-19 pandemic.

 In February 2021, European and UK dates from 19 March to 16 June 2021 were rescheduled to recommence in May 2022, due to the COVID-19 pandemic in Europe.
 Subsequent European dates from 19 June to 25 July 2021 were rescheduled to recommence in May 2023.

-In January 2022, Dion cancelled the remainder of the 2022 North American dates, citing "ongoing recovery" from health issues.

-In April 2022, Dion rescheduled all 2022 European dates for 2023, citing ongoing recovering from health issues.

-In December 2022, Dion cancelled 8 shows scheduled from May to July 2023, and rescheduled 23 European dates, scheduled for February to April 2023, to March and April 2024.
-Dion is scheduled to perform the remaining 19 European dates from August to October 2023.
+In January 2022, Dion cancelled the remainder of the 2022 North American dates, citing "ongoing recovery" from unspecified health issues.
+Three months later, Dion rescheduled all 2022 European dates for 2023, citing ongoing recovery from health issues.
+In December 2022, Dion cancelled eight shows scheduled to take place from May to July 2023, while rescheduling 23 European dates, for February to April 2023, to March and April 2024, citing her diagnosis with stiff-person syndrome.

+On 26 May 2023, it was announced the remaining European concerts were cancelled, citing Dion's on-going recovery from stiff-person syndrome.
+In a statement, Dion expressed: "I'm so sorry to disappoint all of you once again... and even though it breaks my heart, it's best that we cancel everything until I'm really ready to be back on stage...
+I'm not giving up... and I can't wait to see you again!"